theforeman/foreman-ansible-modules/develop/_sources/roles/activation_keys.md.txt

 The following fields are optional in the sense that the server will use default values when they are omitted:

-- `auto_attach`: Auto Attach behavior for the activation key.
-When true, it will attempt to attach a minimum of subscriptions (from the subset of assigned subscriptions on the activation key; selects from all subscriptions in the organization if none are assigned) to cover any present products on the host.
-When false, it will attempt to attach all subscriptions assigned on the activation key to the host at registration time. server defaults to true.
 - `unlimited_hosts`: Allow an unlimited number of hosts to register with the activation key when true.
 When false, the `max_hosts` parameter which sets a numerical limit on the number of hosts that can be registered becomes required. server defaults to true.

 The following fields are optional and will be omitted by default: